vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

 **When a party is distressed:**

-- Margin levels are correctly calculated in the case of an open position dropping below maintenance margin levels active orders will remain active as these are margined separately and will not be cancelled.(<a name="0019-MCAL-070" href="#0019-MCAL-070">0019-MCAL-070</a>)
+- Open positions should be closed in the case of open positions dropping below maintenance margin level, active orders will remain active if closing positions does not lead order margin level to increase.(<a name="0019-MCAL-070" href="#0019-MCAL-070">0019-MCAL-070</a>)

-- When the party (who holds open positions and orders) gets distressed, orders will be cancelled, if party is still distressed, closeout will be triggered(<a name="0019-MCAL-071" href="#0019-MCAL-071">0019-MCAL-071</a>)
+- Open positions should be closed in the case of open positions dropping below maintenance margin level, active orders will be cancelled if closing positions lead order margin level to increase.(<a name="0019-MCAL-071" href="#0019-MCAL-071">0019-MCAL-071</a>)

-- When the party (who holds open positions and bond account) gets closed out, the bond account will be emptied (<a name="0019-MCAL-072" href="#0019-MCAL-072">0019-MCAL-072</a>)
+- When a party (who holds open positions and bond account) gets closed out, the bond account will be emptied (<a name="0019-MCAL-072" href="#0019-MCAL-072">0019-MCAL-072</a>)

-- When the party (who holds open orders and bond account) gets distressed, the bond account will be emptied (<a name="0019-MCAL-073" href="#0019-MCAL-073">0019-MCAL-073</a>)
+- When a party (who holds open orders and bond account) gets distressed, the bond account will be emptied (<a name="0019-MCAL-073" href="#0019-MCAL-073">0019-MCAL-073</a>)

-- When the party is closeout, insurance pool should be updated accordingly (<a name="0019-MCAL-074" href="#0019-MCAL-074">0019-MCAL-074</a>)
+- When a party is closeout, insurance pool should be updated accordingly (<a name="0019-MCAL-074" href="#0019-MCAL-074">0019-MCAL-074</a>)

 **Switch between margin modes:**